lantanagroup/trifolia-on-fhir/README.md

 ## Additional

-See the [WIKI](https://github.com/lantanagroup/trifolia-on-fhir/wiki) for more information.
+See the [WIKI](https://github.com/lantanagroup/trifolia-on-fhir/wiki) and [Help Documentation](https://trifolia-fhir-dev.lantanagroup.com/help) for more information.